livingdocsIO/documentation/reference-docs/common-designs/create_designs.md

     }
   ],

-  // Groups are jsut required to show your components in the
+  // Groups are just required to show your components in the
   // user interface.
 You can group and order the appearance of
   // your components here.
   groups: [